Conditional Compilation in Autoconf and Automake

 endif

 Which is pretty self-explanatory, and sums everything up.
-It took me way to long to do it, and I had to deal with documentation which is spread in too many places and obscure error messages.
-If someone can recommend a more developer-friendly build system, which is flexible and robust, I would gladly try it out.
+It took me way too long to do it, and I had to deal with documentation that is spread across too many places and obscure error messages.
+If someone can recommend a more developer-friendly build system that is flexible and robust, I would gladly try it out.

 Leave a Reply